Golodhros/js-jumpstart/README.md

-# JavaScript Jumpstart Recipes
+# Golodhros' JavaScript Jumpstart

-Blend of Javascript, jQuery, AngularJS, BackboneJS, D3 and Jasmine arquitecture structures, modules, patterns and tricks that I use in my daily tasks.
+> My JavaScript Jumpstart repository is a compendium of patterns, tips, tricks and snippets gathered through a number of years and dealing with JavaScript, JS Testing and libraries like D3, React, Backbone, jQuery, Jasmine, Sinon

+## Usage
+This are simple snippets for the most part.
+Just copy/paste them in your project and enjoy!

 ## Contents
+There is a mix of stuff in here:

 ### Backbone
 Patterns, tricks and best practices related with the usual components of backbone applications